Glycemic Index Food List - Low Glycemic Index Foods

 ) measures the "effect of food on blood glucose levels".
 It is a rank list index for foods based on the how quickly the blood sugar levels will increase after ingestion.
 A low glycemic food

 gives a slow increase in blood sugar levels.
 A high glycemic index food gives a more rapid rise in blood sugar levels.
 Pure glucose is the food with the highest glycemic index of 100.
 All other foods have a lower GI and are ranked in relation to glucose.

 Glycemic Load Food List

 relates the GI to the amount of carbohydate eaten in a normal serving or in 100 grams.
 For more information about a low GI diet see the Glycemic Index Glossary

 and the Glycemic Index FAQ

 Use the query box below to search through over 1500 food values for the Glycemic Index and Glycemic Load.
 Please note we are the only

 to be scaled for different food amounts.
 For more information about individual food items see our calories and nutrition

 searchable database for over 7000 food items where you can find the calories, fat, protein and carbohydrate content.
-We hope you enjoy our glycemic load and glycemic index food list.

 Alternatively you can browse the Glycemic Index and Glycemic Load by food category from the links in the table below.